Daniel Srb

-Daniel Srb ([daniel sr̩b]; born 23 November 1964) is a Croatian right-wing politician and president of the Croatian Party of Rights.
+Daniel Srb ([daniel sr̩b]; born 23 November 1964) is a Croatian right-wing politician and former president of the Croatian Party of Rights.

 Early life and education

 Srb was born in Osijek on 23 November 1964.
 He graduated from the Faculty of Engineering and Shipbuilding at the University of Zagreb.
 He was a teacher at EMŠC in Osijek in 1991, later he taught at KBC Osijek.

 Political career

-Since 1990 he has been an active politician.
-In 1992 he joined the Croatian Party of Rights.
+Since 1990, he has been an active politician.
+In 1992, he joined the Croatian Party of Rights.

 He held different municipal positions in Osijek.
 He was a member of the Osijek Assembly for eight years.
-In 2005 he became the Deputy Prefect of the Osijek-Baranja County and from 2007-08 he was an employee at DS Consulting.
+In 2005, he became the Deputy Prefect of the Osijek-Baranja County and from 2007-08 he was an employee at DS Consulting.
 He worked as the Assistant Director of Osijek's Clinical Hospital.

 On 6 February 2009, he became a member of the Sabor to succeed Anto Đapić.
 He was the vice-president of the party until 7 November 2009, when he replaced Đapić.

 Srb's main effort initially was to remove negative connotations associated with his party left by Đapić.
 Srb is known for his staunch euroscepticism, as his party was the only party represented in the Croatian Parliament that opposed membership in the European Union.
 He condemned the convictions of Ante Gotovina and Mladen Markač (which were later overturned) by the ICTY.

+On 25 February 2017, at the Congress of the Croatian Party of Rights, Karlo Starčević was chosen as the new president of the party, replacing Srb.